Towards Verifiable and Self-Correcting AI Physicists for Quantum Many-Body Simulations

-Here we introduce PhysVEC, a multi-agent AI physicist framework for automated self-\textbf{V}erification and \textbf{E}rror \textbf{C}orrection, equipped with structural tools for domain-specific computations.
-To systematically evaluate this framework, we curate QMB100, to our knowledge the first end-to-end research-level benchmark dataset comprising 100 tasks drawn from 21 high impact articles in \textbf{Q}uantum \textbf{M}any-\textbf{B}ody physics.
-Unlike evaluations based on human-curated intermediate problems \cite{CriPt,SciCode}, QMB100 targets end-to-end simulation tasks.
-Quantum many-body simulations, which model interacting quantum systems exhibiting complex emergent phenomena, are central to frontier physics research and are technically demanding, making them a suitable testbed for our framework.
-By evaluating four frontier LLMs (\texttt{GPT-5.1}, \texttt{Gemini 2.5 Flash}, \texttt{Qwen3-Max}, and \texttt{Claude Sonnet 4}), we show that PhysVEC consistently outperforms baselines across models and topics.
-PhysVEC exhibits clear inference-time scaling effects, achieves programming and physical correctness, and produces faithful and interpretable research results.
+In this work, we first present QMP-Bench, to our knowledge the first end-to-end research-level benchmark dataset focusing on \textbf{Q}uantum \textbf{M}any-Body \textbf{P}hysics.
+The dataset comprises $100$ tasks drawn from $21$ high-impact published articles.
+Unlike evaluations based on human-curated intermediate problems \cite{TPBench,CriPt,SciCode}, QMP-Bench targets actual end-to-end scientific simulation tasks.
+Quantum many-body simulations, which model interacting quantum systems exhibiting complex emergent phenomena, are central to frontier physics research and are technically demanding, making them a suitable testbed for AI physicists.
+We demonstrate that QMP-Bench poses a formidable challenge to current frontier LLMs (\texttt{GPT-5.1}, \texttt{Gemini 2.5 Flash}, \texttt{Qwen3-Max}, and \texttt{Claude Sonnet 4}), which struggle with these tasks and exhibit notably poor performance.
+To address this critical limitation, we introduce PhysVEC, a multi-agent AI physicist framework for automated self-\textbf{V}erification and \textbf{E}rror \textbf{C}orrection, equipped with structural tools for domain-specific scientific computations.
+By evaluating QMP-Bench, we show that PhysVEC consistently outperforms baseline approaches across all models and topics.
+Furthermore, PhysVEC exhibits clear inference-time scaling effects, achieves rigorous programming and physical correctness, and ultimately produces faithful and interpretable research results.